cscart/docs/user_guide/look_and_feel/layouts/framework/index.rst

 Root containers
 ***************

-As illustrated in `Design > Layouts <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/layouts/index.html>`_, the basic storefront framework consists of four horizontal containers referred to as **root containers**.
+As illustrated in `Look and Feel → Layouts <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/layouts/index.html>`_, the basic storefront framework consists of four horizontal containers referred to as **root containers**.
 This basic frame is the same for all layout pages.

 .. important::